She didn't choose basketball. Now, she's Singapore's first professional 3x3 female player

 You could say Ms Tan Kang Yi didn't choose basketball – basketball chose her.

 The 25-year-old's journey in professional sports all started with a growth spurt in Primary 5.
-By Secondary 1, she had reached 1.72 metres – tall enough to catch the attention of the basketball coaches at Jurong Secondary School, where she was studying.
+By Secondary 1, she had reached 1.72m – tall enough to catch the attention of the basketball coaches at Jurong Secondary School, where she was studying.

 She was invited to a trial and made the cut.
 Being one of the tallest members of the school team, she was typically a top choice to play centre, a position that requires a height advantage.